Project Management & Leadership Training

-That being said, the most recognised Project Management qualification is the Project Manager Professional.
+That being said, the most recognised Project Management qualification is the Project Management Professional.
 This is recognised worldwide as the most important industry recognised certification and proves the individual’s ability to work on any project using any methodology.

 The Project Management Institute (PMI) are the main industry body for Project Managers, and to guarantee your qualifications are industry recognised, always opt for a training company that is a PMI Authorised Training Partner.

 Being a certified Project Manager instantly tells relevant people that you are thoroughly versed in the successful running and completion of projects.

 Industry recognised qualifications like the Project Management Professional allow the holder of the qualification to be recognised as a professional expert in project management.